-UC operates field stations at Cass (in the Canterbury high country), Kaikoura, Harihari (South Westland) and Westport that are particularly well-equipped for Environmental Science teaching and research.
+- UC operates field stations at Cass (in the Canterbury high country) and Westport that are particularly well-equipped for Environmental Science teaching and research.

-Environmental Science is a growth area for careers.
-Well-educated people with strong technical and communication skills are needed to help identify, to monitor and possibly to solve a variety of problems associated with the environment and with the use and allocation of resources and sustainability.
+Environmental Science is a growth area for employment.
+Well-educated people with strong technical and communication skills are needed to help identify, to monitor and to contribute to solving a variety of problems associated with the environment and with the use and allocation of resources and sustainability.

-Find out more about what you can do with a degree in Enviromental Science.
+Find out more about what you can do with a degree in Environmental Science.